saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 WebDriver works with each of the major browsers through a browser driver which is (ideally but not always) maintained by the browser manufacturer.
 It is an executable file (consider it a thin layer) that acts as a bridge between Selenium and the browser.

-Since you have been running tests locally, it works just fine to have the drivers on our machine, however, we’ll be moving this to the cloud soon, so you should send the driver files with it.
+Since you have been running tests locally, it works just fine to have the drivers on our machine, however, we’ll be adding another driver for another browser, so we will move the drivers into the project directory to make it easier to get to them.
 Under the driver directory in your project, right click and choose **New > Package**, then name it drivers.

 <img src="assets/4.04I.png" alt="Drivers folder" width="450"/>

-Find the directory in your finder, and download both the most recent [Chromedriver](https://chromedriver.chromium.org/downloads) and the [Geckodoriver](https://github.com/mozilla/geckodriver/releases) for Firefox.
+Find the directory in your finder, and download both the browser driver that matches the browser you are testing against on your machine.
+You can use [Chromedriver](https://chromedriver.chromium.org/downloads) and the [Geckodoriver](https://github.com/mozilla/geckodriver/releases) for Firefox.
 First open each browser and [check which version](https://support.google.com/chrome/answer/95414?co=GENIE.Platform%3DDesktop&hl=en)you are using for Chrome.
 For Firefox, download the latest version of the driver and the browser version will be added. _It is important to take note of the version you have of each.
 Write it down right now! _In this example, I have Chrome 85.0 on my machine, so I will download that driver version.

 <img src="assets/4.04H.png" alt="Add Drivers folder" width="750"/>